NathanDomFlanagan/Portfolio/README.md

 # Portfolio
-My project portfolio which will hold my projects I have made
+My project portfolio which will hold my projects I have made, and anything I find cool in other pages